oli528/STM32F1-Devboard/README.md

 ## Author

-Designed by [Your Name] – built for robust prototyping and open hardware experimentation.
+Designed by [Oliver Studman] – built for robust prototyping and open hardware experimentation.